 In most cases, plantar fasciitis will improve with simple treatment like resting, stretching, foot strengthening exercises, and use of suitable footwear and insoles.

-In fact, research on the treatment of plantar fasciitis found that rest, good footwear,suitable insoles, self-monitoring of pain, and stretching has the most success in relieving pain.
+Research on the treatment of plantar fasciitis has found that rest, good footwear, suitable insoles, self-monitoring of pain, and stretching has the most success in relieving pain.

 If you’d like to, have a go at practising these plantar fasciitis stretching exercises from the NHS.
 You can also see an example of a plantar fascia exercise in the video below.
 However, experts advise doing any exercises slowly and no more than three to four times on the affected area.

 Other things that you can do to improve plantar fasciitis symptoms at home include…

 - Resting and raising your foot on a stool whenever you can.